 If you do quit, don’t make it permanent.

 Take a break.
 Give it some space.
-And come back to it when your head is a bit clearer.
+And come back to it when your head is clearer.

-After all, that’s how you reach your goals – by keeping at it even when you don’t feel like it.
+That’s how you reach your goals—by keeping at it even when you don’t feel like it.